alexandergall/bf-sde-nixpkgs/README.md

 detailed explanation of what is going on behind the scenes.

 Let's go over the most important elements of this expression.
-The first line identifies the expression as a function which takes one argument called `kernelRelease`.
+The first line identifies the expression as a function which takes an attribute set as argument that must contain exactly two attributes called `platform` and `kernelRelease`, where `plaform` is set to the value `"accton_wedge100bf_32x"` if omitted.

 The `let...in` construct binds expressions to names (i.e. it creates local variables) and makes them available in the scope of the